Taylor Swift Is 3 AMAs Away From Breaking Whitney Houston's Record: See More of Her Major Milestones

 The "Delicate" singer is just three wins away from breaking Whitney Houston's record for most AMAs won by a female artist.
 The "I Will Always Love You" star earned 21 trophies during her lifetime.
 Swift currently has 19.

 The "Gorgeous" musician is a contender in four categories: Artist of the Year, Favorite Pop/Rock Female Artist, Favorite Pop/Rock Album (Reputation) and Tour of the Year (Reputation Stadium Tour).
-She'll have to win in at least three of the four categories to surpass Houston.
+She'll have to win in at least three of the four categories to earn 22 awards and surpass Houston.

 While this would certainly be a major milestone, Swift would still be a few wins away from the highest trophy count overall.
 Michael Jackson earned 24 AMAs during his lifetime—making him the most-awarded winner.
 However, she could tie with Alabama for second most AMA wins if she sweeps all four categories, bringing her grand total to 23.